Loading...

 The justice system should not have the right to kill: the death penalty is unethical and morally wrong.
 Carrying out executions violates the right to life of convicts, and deprives them of any possibility of rehabilitation and future contribution to the society.

-Despite the growing isolation of States that still employ the death penalty, global executions have known a significant increase in 2022.
-Amnesty International reported that in 2022, at least 883 individuals were executed (excluding China, where figures are kept secret), marking the highest number since 2017 (993 – China excluded).
-Alarmingly, 93% of these recorded executions occurred in the Middle East and North Africa region, particularly in Iran (more than 576 recorded executions), and Saudi Arabia (196 recorded executions).
+Despite the growing isolation of States that still employ the death penalty, global executions have known a significant increase in 2023.
+Amnesty International reported that in 2023, at least 1,153 individuals were executed (excluding China, where figures are kept secret), marking the highest number since 2015 (during that year, 1,634 executions were recorded by Amnesty International – China excluded).
+Alarmingly, this very high number of recorded executions took place in only 16 countries – the lowest number of executing countries on record according to Amnesty International.
+The majority of them took place in Iran (more than 853 executions) and Saudi Arabia (172 executions recorded).

 Furthermore, and contrary to the global trend, certain States that had abolished or implemented a long-standing moratorium on the death penalty, continue to run against this global abolitionist trend.
 Thus, in many countries, voices are rising, advocating for stricter criminal sentences and the revival of the capital punishment.